smulhern18/2k20-robot-code-1/HowToUseGit.md

 ## Cloning
 - You need to get the project onto your own machine.
 To do this, you'll need to "clone" our code off of GitHub.
-     - Basically get your own local copy on your computer from Github
+     - Basically downloads a copy onto your computer from Github
 - If you are on Mac, open terminal.
 If you are on Windows, open CMD.
 - In terminal/CMD, copy and paste: `git clone https://github.com/Team-190/2k20-robot-code.git`
 - Hit enter